Get DynamoDB table details

 store value '{"partitionKey":"PrimaryKeyValue","sortKey":"SortKeyValue"}' in $primaryKey

-execute "getDynamoDBTableDetails" using "$region" as region, "$accessKey" as accessKey, "$secretKey" as secretKey, "$tableName" as tablename, "$primaryKey" as primarykey1 returning $responseFor example, if your DynamoDB table uses partitionKey and sortKey as key attributes, the JSON should use the same names:
+execute "getDynamoDBTableDetails" using "$region" as region, "$accessKey" as accessKey, "$secretKey" as secretKey, "$tableName" as tablename, "$primaryKey" as primarykey1 returning $responseExample output when a matching item is found:

 The extension should be configured as: